Nikhil-Wagh/Alexa-WhatsTrending/README.md

 #### Related Topics
 It will tell some hot topics related to a keyword (specified by the user `as a slot`)

+Submitted for review on - 17th April, 2018.